Olivetti Praxis 20

 So naturally I had to go and pick a machine that takes a completely different ribbon cassette!!!

-A faulty voltage inverter doesn’t appear to be the reason why this typewriter doesn’t work, because it powers on just fine, and some functions (tabulation, carriage return) work as expected.
+Sadly I can’t get it to work.
+A faulty voltage inverter doesn’t appear to be the problem, because it powers on just fine, and some functions (tabulation, carriage return) work as expected.

 However, after typing a few characters the typewriter locks up and emits a continuous beep.
-I suspect it was badly shaken-up during transit, which is a shame because the keyboard is wonderfully tactile and clicky, as per the video.
+I suspect it was badly shaken-up during transit, which is a shame because the keyboard, when I pretend to use it, is wonderfully tactile and clicky, as per the video.

 Unlike its Singaporean predecessors, the Praxis 20 doesn’t have a separate ABS case.